fetchai/colearn/docs/index.md

         return KerasWeights(self._model.get_weights())
 ```

+Bu using and extending the learners provided it is simple to setup your own models.

 ### Running the experiment

-For experiments using the standalone....
+For experiments using the standalone driver